annaspersson/Swe-acoustics-article/data/README.md

-This folder contains phonetic vowel statistics from the SwehVd corpus, from the reference talkers of the SweDia2000 dialect database, as well as formant measurements from Kuronen's (2000) thesis.
+This folder contains phonetic vowel statistics from the SwehVd corpus, from reference talkers of the SweDia2000 dialect database, as well as formant measurements from Kuronen's (2000) thesis.
+The sub folder Persson-2023/outlier-corrected-data containes csv-files with distributional outliers, and data after exclusions (=data used in study).